imsc-rosetta/imsc-rosetta-specification/documents/metadata.md

-# Imsc-Rosetta Metadata
+# Imsc-Rosetta Metadata - overall file metadata

+Not to be confused with comments, which are metadata in `<div>` (see document structure).

 ## Language
 The language for a file is defines in the xml:lang attribute of the tt element.

-Exact Language coding to be defined by customer.  e.g. bcp47/MESA.
+Exact Language coding to be defined by customer.  e.g. bcp47/MESA/CDSA.

 *Note that the attribute `xml:lang` is used.
-Be3 aware that this may be constrained in terms of content, and if checked by an 'official' XML checker, unknown language codes may be flagged as errors.*
+Be aware that this may be constrained in terms of content, and if checked by an 'official' XML checker, unknown language codes may be flagged as errors.*

 ## Information about subtitle type/categorisation
 Optional.
 The purpose of this classification is as confirmation of external classification.